Check out this link. It’s worth the read, but I will give you a sample:

 But it’s your job, as the Dean of Yale Law School, to tell Progressives that in an academic community based on free expression, there are limits to how much they can act on the viewTheir opponents can be considered Bad People.
 Progressives can’t shut down duly organized events because they disagree with the speakers.
 They can’t weaponize anti-discrimination policies to punish the protected speech of their opponents.
 They can’t make up and spread lies about professors with unpopular views (or the students who dare to associate with those professors).
 It’s your job, as the Dean of Yale Law School, to remind Progressives of all this—even if they complain, call you “complicit,” or say you’re a Bad Person too….

 While it won’t be easy in the immediate, the end result will be in your and their best interests.
-They are in the best position to do so because they have to face difficult situations as well as differences of opinions when they become lawyers.
-They will not benefit from your support in difficult situations or differences of opinion during law school.
-This is detrimental to their professional education and development.
+Because they’ll have to handle difficult situations and differing opinions if they go on to become lawyers.
+You are doing your students no favors by keeping them away from conflicting opinions and difficult situations in law school.
 In the short term, they might dislike or even hate you for it—but over the long term, they will (or at least should) be grateful.

 It is also in your best interest to stand up for the Progressives.
 As many law school deans do, I am assuming that you aspire to be a university president one day.
-An excellent university president is like a velvet glove with an iron fist: it’s charming on the outside and strong on the inside.
+An excellent university president is like a velvet glove with an iron fist: strong, firm and charming on the outside and charming on the inside.
 No one, even your critics, questions your ability to be the velvet glove—and a presidential search committee won’t either.
 However, you still haven’t shown your iron fist.
-Here’s your chance.
+This is your moment.